KentaKodashima/AdvancedNodeJS/README.md

 ## Libuv thread pool
 Libuv has a thread pool that consists of 4 threads by default.
 It computes some expensive tasks in the threads instead of Node event loop.

+## Improving Node performance
+### Use Node in 'Cluster' mode (recommended)
+The cluster mode is used to have multiple copies of Node that are all running the server inside them.
+We cannot run Node in multiple threads, but by starting up multiple copies, we get multiple instances of event loop.

+### Use worder threads (experimental)
+Worker threads are used to do performannce work inside the app.
+They use the thread pool from libuv.

+### Requests and express server
+Whenever a request comes into the Node server, it gets processed in one single thread that contains the event loop, and the server generates a response.

+### Cluster manager
+The cluster manager is responsible for modeling the health of each instance of the app.